DARKMOONlite/ros-image-stream-encoder/README.md

 - note: *you will have to have a usb webcam attached and install the usb-cam package via the following line `sudo apt install ros-${ROS_DISTRO}-usb-cam ros-${ROS_DISTRO}-image-view`*

 ## Supported Codecies / Encoders
+- Node defaults to `h264_nvenc`  which utilises the `NVENC` cores on the jetson's GPU.
 - By default, all are available to work with, you can find a list of them by running `ffmpeg -codecs` or `ffmpeg -encoders`

 ## Common Errors: